Will has been working at Brightspot since July 2017.

 I took a lot away, particularly in seeing how people overcome their obstacles.
 It was great trading stories with my group and working together on the course.
 I know I helped brighten their day, and the experience was very humbling.
 It was a truly inspiring event and enforced the need to acknowledge, learn, and enjoy each other.

 I think the level of involvement with projects is really exciting.
 You get to take part in every aspect of delivery.
 Your opinion matters and you are free to express concerns, propose new features, and make an impact.
 The company itself is amazing!
 The free lunch is awesome as are the tickets to local sporting events.
-Perfect Sense really gives back to its employees.
+Brightspot really gives back to its employees.

 What are your favorite activities or hobbies to do outside of the office?